Congress Democracy & Elections Executive Branch

 Uncertainties in Senate Contingent Elections

 The Senate contingent election process is also rife with uncertainty.
-One question is whether the sitting vice president could cast a tie-breaking vote in a vice-presidential contingent election—especially if the tie-breaking vote results in their own victory.
+One question is whether the sitting vice president could cast a tie-breaking vote in a vice presidential contingent election—especially if the tie-breaking vote results in their own victory.
 Historically, vice presidents have exercised their tie-breaking power in various contexts—including votes for legislation, nominations, and procedural matters.
-While the Constitution appears to grant the vice president the power to cast tie-breaking votes without exception, the 12th Amendment says “the Senate shall choose the Vice President…and a majority of the whole number shall be necessary to a choice.”
-Whether the Vice President is considered part of the “Senate” and “whole number” is unclear.
+While the Constitution appears to grant the vice president the power to cast tie-breaking votes without exception, the 12th Amendment says “the Senate shall choose the Vice President … and a majority of the whole number shall be necessary to a choice” (emphasis added).
+Whether the vice president is considered part of the “Senate” and “whole number” is unclear.

 Will Bernstein is a J.D. candidate at Fordham University School of Law and a member of Fordham’s Rule of Law Clinic.
 He holds a B.A. in Political Science from Washington University in St. Louis.